ugbodagadave/Travel-Agent/README.md

 - **WhatsApp Integration**: Communicates with users through the Twilio WhatsApp API.
 - **Natural Language Understanding**: Leverages the IO Intelligence API to understand conversations, manage a state machine (e.g., `GATHERING_INFO`, `FLIGHT_SELECTION`), and extract structured data like destinations, dates, and traveler details.
 - **Live Flight Search**: Integrates with the Amadeus Self-Service API to search for real-time flight offers based on the user's criteria.
+- **Payment Processing**: Creates secure Stripe Checkout links when a user selects a flight and confirms the payment via webhooks.
-- **Live Flight Booking**: Allows users to select a flight and books it directly via the Amadeus API, returning a real booking confirmation.
+- **Live Flight Booking**: Allows users to select a flight and books it directly via the Amadeus API, returning a real booking confirmation *after* a successful payment.
-- **Session Persistence**: Maintains conversation state for each user.
+- **Session Persistence**: Maintains conversation state for each user using Redis.

 ## Core Technologies
 - **Programming Language:** Python 3.x